Emmenemoi/asaodevbox/README.md

 # General principle
 - The developer prepares an Installer Device
 - The developer inserts the Installer Device on the AsaoDevBox
+- The developer plug an ethernet cable on the AsaoDevBox
 - Auto provisioning the AsaoDevBox if no bootable device, with crypted root partition, with 0 interaction, including microk8s install (optional: specific channel indicated in extra-user-data)
 - An external install script is run for deployment of the developement environment to kube on first boot
 - Generated developement configuration is saved on the User Partition (kubectl config, logs, etc)